skwid138/Prime-code-challenge-3/README.md

 - [ ] `DELETE /treats/:id` deletes a treat

 ### Eye of the Tiger
-**If you're feeling fancy and have some time to spare**, try this one
+**If you're feeling fancy and have some time to spare**, try this one.
+You might need to research query strings and express.

 - [ ] `GET /treats?q=donut` should return only treats that match the query parameter